RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Custom game collections**

 This lets you enable or disable your own custom game collections.
+If there are no custom collections available, this menu entry will be grayed out.

 **Create new custom collection from theme** _(Entry only visible if the ability is provided by the theme set)_